 When using the photometric method we log-linearly interpolate the flux per wavelength between the mean energy wavelengths of the filters.
 This is done under the constraint that the synthetic absolute magnitudes as determined from the interpolated SED equals the absolute magnitudes as determined from observed photometry.
-The solution is found by a simple iterative scheme.
-The total flux in the region is then calculated by integration of the interpolated flux per wavelength.
+The solution is found by a simple itera-